TUDelft-MUDE/teacher/book/assignment_workflow.md

         - Protect file paths of tests and classroom workflow
     - Add GH classroom link to readme of assignment repository

-4. Update changelog in workbook
-5. Add version tag to repository (locally, push changes)
-6. Check correct version in `.gitmodules` file: `assignment` or `assignment_book` in case of .py files.
+3. Check correct version in `.gitmodules` file: `assignment` or `assignment_book` in case of .py files.
-7. Sync changes by running dependabot under Github - Insights - Dependency graph - Dependabot - "Check for updates".
-Wait for pull request and merge.
+4. Adjust `toc.yml` in workbook with all files of the assignment.
+The readme is taken as the section header page, the other files are added as subsections.
+Eventually, .py files can be added as well as subsections of the other files.
+5. Update changelog in workbook
+6. Add version tag to repository (locally, push changes)
-8. Check rendering in draft book
+7. Check rendering in book
-9. Update overview on homepage MUDE
+8. Update overview on homepage MUDE
-10. Update changelog and tag for homepage
+9. Update changelog and tag for homepage
-11. Remove `#START REMOVE-FROM-PUBLISH` en `#END REMOVE-FROM-PUBLISH` gates
-12. Share link (including GH classroom link if provided) with students
+10. Share link (including GH classroom link if provided) with students

 More details below